KarrieH/Breast_Can-er_training_ScikitLearn/README.md

 # Breast_Canser_training_ScikitLearn
-Diffetenr algorithms of ML and hyperparameters customization (using Scikit-Learn)
+Different algorithms of ML and hyperparameters customization (using Scikit-Learn)

 # Description
 The aim of this notebook is to understand the process of choosing and applying the machine learning tools, comparing, selecting and improving the best models.